owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Funding
 -------------------------------------------------

-We are actively seeking for funding opportunities to support our research and development.
-Financial support can help us in focusing on building the most powerful system for modern scientific computing.
+We are actively seeking funding opportunities to support our research and development.
+Financial support can help us focus on building the most powerful system for modern scientific computing.
 For institutional funding, please `contact me <mailto:liang@ocaml.xyz>`_ directly.

 For individuals, please use this `Paypal donation link <https://www.paypal.me/ocaml>`_.